joreilly/GalwayBus/README.md

 ### Jetpack Compose

-The Jetpack Compose version of app is in separate `android-app` module and is still work in progress.
-The existing `app` module (based on fragments/layouts etc) is what's currently used for version in Play Store.
+The main Jetpack Compose based app module is contained in `android-app`...this is also the version that's now published to Play Store.
+The previous "legacy" version of app (based on fragments/layouts etc) is still contained in `app` module but will be removed in near future.

 ### Kotlin Multiplatform

-Currently this project is being mostly used as platform to explore some of the relatively new Kotlin Multiplatform capabilities.
-There is now **Kotlin Multiplatform** `ShareCode` module for example and some sample iOS apps in `ios` folder.
+Currently this project is also being used as platform to explore some of the relatively new **Kotlin Multiplatform** capabilities.
+There is a Kotlin Multiplatform `ShareCode` module for example along with sample iOS and macOS apps.
 Have also written a couple of posts about some of my experiences doing this so far with this project.
 Also, see [PeopleInSpace](https://github.com/joreilly/PeopleInSpace) and [BikeShare](https://github.com/joreilly/BikeShare) for other examples of use of Kotlin Multiplatform code.